 As doctors enter their 50s and 60s, many start dreaming about retirement; unfortunately, properly planning for retirement requires as much time and effort as planning a career.

-Physicians tend to be type A personalities, and don’t rest on their laurels well.
+Physicians tend to be type A personalities and don’t rest on their laurels well.
 Physician identities are also often closely tied to their careers, which further complicates the complete cessation of work.
-However, in this article, I’m going to be discussing some financial items you probably ought to check off prior to retiring.
+Today, however, I will discuss some financial items you probably ought to check off before retiring.

 #1 Debt Reduction